IrinaCherepko/rsschool-CV/cv.md

 * Git and GitHub

 ### Experience

-/This is website layout.
+This is website layout.
 I use Figma-model from Internet (use HTML, CSS, Jquery, animation). https://irinacherepko.github.io/Fashion/ https://irinacherepko.github.io/IT/
 ---

 ### Aducation

-/Brest state university the name of A.S.Pushkin.
+Brest state university the name of A.S.Pushkin.
 I learn programming on YouTube: lesson of Vladilen Minin, cours of Aleksandr Luschenko and other blogers.
 ---
 ### English

 A2.
 I learn English alone from 0-level online.
 My level is between A1 and A2 now.
 I learn English regularly.